almarklein/faq-div/site/faq.md

 ### What about support?

 When you purchase a license you have a right to email support.
-The buisiness license gives priority support.
+The business license gives priority support.
+For support requests, contact me at `almar AT almarklein.org`.

 ### Do you offer refunds?